Council of Australian Postgraduate Associations: Indigenous representation

-In 1998, a separate organisation, the National Indigenous Postgraduate Association (NIPA) was formed within CAPA.
-This association became the National Indigenous Postgraduate Association Aboriginal Corporation (NIPAAC) in 1999, and was later restructured as the National Aboriginal and Torres Strait Islander Postgraduate Association (NATSIPA) in 2015.
+From 1992 CAPA supported the development of a dedicated national body for Aboriginal and Torres Strait Islander postgraduate students, funding a research project into Indigenous postgraduate education and creating an Indigenous officer position on its executive.
+During this period CAPA elected Bronwyn Fredericks as its first Aboriginal president.
+The National Indigenous Postgraduate Association (NIPA) was formed in 1998 and incorporated as the National Indigenous Postgraduate Association Aboriginal Corporation (NIPAAC) in 1999; it was later restructured as the National Aboriginal and Torres Strait Islander Postgraduate Association (NATSIPA) in 2015.